foxmark/laravel1/README.md

-# laravel1 - this is only test - no useful code will e kept
+# laravel1 - this is only test - no useful code will be kept here